"Team head Lauren Goldman is 'a superb relationship partner who drafts excellent briefs and provides great judgment on all legal issues.'"

 Lauren’s practice is not limited to the appellate courts: she has extensive experience litigating complex legal issues at all levels.
 In the past five years, she has served as lead legal strategy counsel in connection with more than a dozen high-stakes jury trials, including two cases in which the plaintiffs unsuccessfully sought more than $1 billion in damages.
 Lauren works closely with trial teams to obtain legal rulings that maximize their ability to obtain a defense verdict, as well as handling all aspects of appellate preservation before, during, and after trial.
 Lauren has a particular focus on mass actions, and has worked with trial teams to develop legal arguments and strategy in several recent and pending class actions in state and federal courts.

-According to Legal 500, clients say that Lauren is "super client-focused, extremely responsive, an excellent writer, and a poised and prepared oral advocate in her own right."
+According to Legal 500, clients say that Lauren is "super client-focused, extremely responsive, an excellent writer, and a poised and prepared oral advocate."
 They describe her as “smart, hardworking, and very analytical,” with an “unmatched ability to work well with other lawyers.”
 Lauren has been interviewed about Supreme Court developments on CNBC’s “Closing Bell” and FoxBusiness’s “Happy Hour,” as well as by the WSJ Law Blog, The American Lawyer, Newsweek, and the National Law Journal, and has been quoted in the Wall Street Journal, Forbes, Fortune, and CNNMoney, among other publications.

 Lauren received her JD magna cum laude from New York University School of Law, where she was Order of the Coif and a member of the Law Review.
 In addition, she won the law school’s moot court competition.
 Following graduation, she served as a law clerk to Judge Dennis Jacobs of the United States Court of Appeals for the Second Circuit.